mrdougwright/rubykin.github.io/about.md

 layout: default
 title: About  Doug Wright & Adam Starr
 weight: -1
+description: Doug Wright and Adam Starr wrote the first Ruby book for Kid's.
+Seeing the importance of coding from their extensive experience in the software industry, they took it upon themselves to give back and teach.
 ---

 Doug taught himself Ruby through the myriad of tools found on the great world wide web.
 Adam has been writing since he could pick up a pen.
 The project to write a children's book on learning Ruby came about from Twitter.